algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 As our team does not have a server to host the runner, the decision was made to install the runners on the computers of the project's quality assurance staff.
 This allows us to have a runner available at all times and to have a better overview of the errors that may occur.

-Next, the various actions and workflow steps are defined in the [pacman.yml](/pacman.yml) file, which is saved at the root of the repository.

 ---

 #### 3.6.2.
 GitHub Issues